antoniogiacomelli/RK0/README.md

 > Execution progress must be explicit.

-The result aere orthogonal mechanisms that encode the *cause of progress* directly — whether by event, resource, condition, state transfer, or time.
+The result is orthogonal mechanisms that encode the *cause of progress* directly — whether by event, resource, condition, state transfer, or time.

 ---